 Definition of Pending Charges

 A pending charge has been authorized by the credit card issuer, but the final amount has not yet posted to your account.
 This can occur when a merchant requests authorization but is uncertain of the final amount that will actually be charged.
 Even specific amounts, such as those paid at stores, can show as pending until the bank processes them.

-You also may see pending charges if you use your credit card at night or on the weekend when the bank cannot process your transactions.
-For instance, ASB Bank Limited has a policy that transactions will be processed the following night if you use the card after 8:30 p.m.
+You also may see pending credit card charges if you use your credit card at night or on the weekend when the bank cannot process your transactions.
+For instance, a bank might have a policy that transactions will be processed the following night if you use the card after 8:30 p.m.
 Another reason a pending charge may appear is because the merchant with whom you used your card has not yet processed the transaction on their end, so the bank can't do anything until they finish.

 Effect on Available Credit

 A pending charge reduces your available credit by the amount showing for that line item.
 The same thing happens if you use a debit card as a credit card, in that your available balance is reduced.
 If you book a one-night stay at a hotel, the hotel may put a hold of $100 on your credit or debit card.
 While the front desk may tell you they aren't charging your account, your credit or debit card balance availability is affected as if it was an actual charge.

 For example, if your credit card has a limit of $500 or you have $500 in the bank account tied to your debit card, and $100 is listed as pending, you only have $400 in available credit or funds, assuming you do not have other charges that detract from your limit.